• candidate •

 Meaning: 1.
 A person trying to attain an office, degree, or other position of honor that he or she is qualified for.
 2. A person who has qualified for some honor or distinction, as a candidate for an academic degree.

-Notes: As the Democratic Convention starts up in Denver and with the Republican Convention scheduled to follow on its heels, we will be hearing a lot from and about candidates for public office.
-We thought that you might like to know a bit more about this word, based on the word candid but referring to someone who is often less than candid.
+Notes: As the Democratic Convention starts up in Philadelphia and with the Republican Convention already behind us, we will be hearing a lot from and about candidates for public office.
+We thought that you might like to know a bit more about this word, based on the word candid, but referring to someone who is often less than candid.
 The state of being a candidate is candidacy, though candidature and candidateship have been tried in the past.

 In Play: Today's Good Word is most commonly associated with the political arena: "Corry Publican did so well as a used-car salesman that his friends urged him to become a candidate for political office."
 However, the meaning of this word has broadened to Meaning No. 2 above, so we can also say, "Gene Poole's application for a patent on his inflatable dartboard just proves he is a prime candidate for the loony bin."